Mahalakshmi-lk/devops-cicd-pipeline/README.md

 # devops-cicd-pipeline
 CI/CD pipeline using Jenkins, Docker, and Kubernetes for automated deployment

-# DevOps CI/CD Pipeline 🚀
+# 🚀 DevOps CI/CD Pipeline Project

-## 📌 Overview
-This project demonstrates a CI/CD pipeline using Jenkins, Docker, and Kubernetes to automate application deployment.
+This project demonstrates a complete CI/CD pipeline using Jenkins, Docker, and GitHub.

 ---

-## 🧩 Architecture
-GitHub → Jenkins → Docker → Docker Hub → Kubernetes
+## 📌 Project Overview
+This pipeline automates the process of:
+- Cloning code from GitHub
+- Building a Docker image
+- Pushing the image to Docker Hub

 ---

-## ⚙️ Tools Used
+## 🛠️ Tools & Technologies Used
 - Jenkins
 - Docker
-- Kubernetes
-- GitHub
+- Git & GitHub
+- Nginx (for serving app)

 ---

-## 🚀 Workflow
+## ⚙️ Pipeline Workflow

-1. Code pushed to GitHub
+1. Developer pushes code to GitHub
+2. Jenkins pulls the latest code
-2. Jenkins builds Docker image
+3. Docker image is built using Dockerfile
-3. Image pushed to Docker Hub
+4. Image is pushed to Docker Hub
-4. Application deployed to Kubernetes

 ---

-## 📁 Files
-- index.html
-- Dockerfile
-- Jenkinsfile
+## 📂 Project Structure